esnet/iperf/docs/dev.rst

 10. Verify that the version string in ``iperf3 --version`` matches the version number of the artifacts.

-11. Plug the SHA256 checksum into the release announcement.

-12. (optional) PGP-sign the release announcement text using ``gpg --clearsign``.
+11. (optional) PGP-sign the release announcement text using ``gpg --clearsign``.
 The signed announcement will be sent out in a subsequent emails, but could also be archived.
 Decoupling the signing from emailing allows a signed release announcement to be resent via email or sent by other, non-email means.

-13. At this point, the release can and should be considered finalized.
+12. At this point, the release can and should be considered finalized.
 To commit the release-engineering-related changes to GitHub and make them public, push them out thusly::

-     git push            # Push version changes
      git push --tags     # Push the new tag to the GitHub repo

-14. Update GitHub Releases with the current release notes.
+13. Update GitHub Releases with the current release notes.
 Start from:
     ``https://github.com/esnet/iperf/releases/new``.
 Remember to
     properly select the tag from the dropdown menu and drop the artifacts into the GitHub Release.
 Check "Set as the latest release" and (optionally) "Create a discussion for this release".

+14. Attach the tarball and the SHA256 file to the release.

 15. Send the release announcement to the following addresses.
 Remember to turn off signing in the MUA, if